markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-main-workflow.md

 ---
-title: Create Process Step
+title: Create main workflow
-description: Implement process step to extract the form names and insert rows into the database
+description: Create workflow to store the forms for signature in the database
 feature: adaptive-forms
 topics: development
 audience: developer
 doc-type: tutorial
 activity: implement
 version: 6.3,6.4,6.5
+thumbnail: 6887.jpg
+kt: 6887
 ---

 # create-main-workflow

-The main workflow gets triggered when the user submits the **RefinanceForm**.
+The main workflow gets triggered when the user submits the initial form (**RefinanceForm**).
 The following is the flow of the workflow
 ![main-workflow](assets/main-workflow.PNG)

 Store Forms To Sign is custom process step.

 The main reason for implementing custom process step is to extend an AEM Workflow.
 The following code was used to implement our custom process step.
 The code extracts the names of the forms to sign and passes the submitted form data to the insertData method the SignMultipleForms service.
 The insertData method then inserts the rows in the database identified by the data source **aemformstutorial**.

 Code in this custom process step references the SignMultipleForms service.